• Skip to main content

 This homemade spice cake has a fine, delicate crumb because of the high-ratio method used when making it.

-Baking experts will explain that the high-ratio method means the fat or butter (in this case shortening) is mixed with the dry ingredients before the liquid ingredients are added.
+Baking experts will explain that the high-ratio method means the fat, or butter (and in this case shortening) is mixed with the dry ingredients before the liquid ingredients are added.
 This simply yields a different, fine texture (plus it's super easy).

-The cake is baked in two 9-inch pans and layered with that lovely creamy caramel icing.
+The cake is baked in two 9-inch pans and layered with that perfect frosting for spice cake.

 Can I Make Spice Cake Cupcakes?